thegetty/quire-docs/content/docs-v1/install-uninstall.md

 ## Install Quire v1 (Windows)

 1. Download and install **Git for Windows**: https://gitforwindows.org/.
 Follow the prompts to install the necessary version control software on your computer.
 2. **Node.js** enables you to run javascript on your computer.
-Download and install the **LTS version** of Node.js: https://nodejs.org/en/download/.
-Bypass any prompts related to installing [Chocolatey](https://chocolatey.org/).
+Download and install the **v18.20.4(LTS)** of Node.js: https://nodejs.org/en/download/prebuilt-installer.

+    You can also install a Node.js [package manager](https://nodejs.org/en/download/package-manager) with the command line.
+A package manager will enable you to install more than one version of Node.
+This is useful when working on multiple Quire projects, some of which might be tied to either newer or older versions of Node.

 3. Installing and running Quire requires using {{< q-def "command-line shell" >}} which on a PC is called **Windows PowerShell**.
 Open the PowerShell by right clicking on Start and selecting “Windows PowerShell (Admin)”, or search for it in the search bar and select “Run as Administrator”.
 The only time you need to run PowerShell as an Admin is during install.
 4. In your PowerShell, install **Quire** with the following command: